yellobyte/SoapESP32/README.md

 # SoapESP32

-This library provides only the most basic & simple UPnP/SOAP functionality, enabling an ESP32 device to scan the local network for DLNA media servers, scan their contents and finally retrieve files.
+This Arduino library provides only the most basic & simple UPnP/SOAP functionality, enabling an ESP32 device to scan the local network for DLNA media servers, scan their contents and finally retrieve files.

 Since EPS32 speed and memory are limited, focus was on using as little ESP32 resources as possible.

 Motivation for writing it was the missing capability of my ESP32-Radio (based on Ed Smallenburg's great project) to play audio content stored on my different NAS devices (running a DLNA server).

-I tested this library with different media servers:
+The library has been tested so far with the following DLNA media servers:

   - DiXim and Twonky running on Linux (NAS devices) and
   - UMS (Universal Media Server) & Windows Media Player running on Win10 (in a virtual machine)